Contrasting American Resources (NASDAQ:AREC) and Service Team (OTCMKTS:SVTE)

-American Resources (NASDAQ:AREC) and Service Team (OTCMKTS:SVTE) are both small-cap basic materials companies, but which is the better stock?
-We will compare the two companies based on the strength of their profitability, dividends, valuation, risk, institutional ownership, analyst recommendations and earnings.
+American Resources (NASDAQ:AREC) and Service Team (OTCMKTS:SVTE) are both small-cap basic materials companies, but which is the superior stock?
+We will compare the two companies based on the strength of their analyst recommendations, earnings, profitability, valuation, risk, institutional ownership and dividends.

-This is a breakdown of current ratings and price targets for American Resources and Service Team, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for American Resources and Service Team, as reported by MarketBeat.

 |Sell Ratings